How to Keep Your Bathroom Clean

 - Remove towels and a bathmat.

 - Wipe light switches, doorknobs and surrounding areas.

 - Empty the garbage bin.

 - Check walls as needed and spot-clean them.
-You can need to polish them with a glass cleaner to maintain their mirror shine if you have tile or partial tile walls outside the bathing areas.
+You can polish them with a glass cleaner to maintain their mirror shine if you have tile or partial tile walls outside the bathing areas.

 - Search for hard water deposition in the sink, counter, tub, shower and toilet tank.
 Remove with a cleaner suitable for the floor.
 For full specifics and how to determine which products are right for your bathroom, get hard water removal map.